Redcliffe railway station: History

 During initial planning, the station was called Airport West station as it was located nearer to Perth Airport terminals three and four.
-The Forrestfield-Airport Link Project Definition Plan, released in August 2014, had the station located in the residential area of Redcliffe instead of in the airport.
+The Forrestfield–Airport Link Project Definition Plan, released in August 2014, had the station located in the residential area of Redcliffe instead of in the airport.
 As such, the station was renamed Belmont station in April 2016 upon the awarding of the main contract.
 The name came from the adjacent suburb of the same name.
-For the most part, the Forrestfield-Airport Link project came under one contract, worth $1.176 billion and awarded to Salini Impregilo and NRW Pty Ltd. This included the construction of the tunnels and three stations, including Belmont station.
+For the most part, the Forrestfield–Airport Link project came under one contract, worth A$1.176 billion and awarded to Salini Impregilo and NRW Pty Ltd. This included the construction of the tunnels and three stations, including Belmont station.
 At the time, the station was expected to be in operation by 2020.

 The station was planned to be constructed over the Brearley Avenue right of way, requiring the permanent closure of that road between Great Eastern Highway and Dunreath Drive.
 At the time, the road was one of the main entrances to Perth Airport, and so nearby roads had to be upgraded to cope with the road's closure.
 A $4.8 million contract for that was awarded to MACA Civil Pty Ltd in March 2016.
 Other forward works occurred throughout 2016, including a drain realignment.
 Brearley Avenue closed on 17 January 2017, and the contractors took site possession in February 2017.
 Early works began in April 2017.

 The government faced calls for the station to be renamed Redcliffe to reflect its actual location.
 In July 2017, the City of Belmont voted unanimously in support for the name change.
 The state government launched a survey in October 2017 to decide whether to call it Belmont or Redcliffe station.
 81 percent of the 852 respondents voted for Redcliffe, and so the station was renamed in December 2017.